Stuffed Turkey Breast

 However, I know not everyone wants chicken.
-They want a turkey dinner for two with stuffing because it’s synonymous with Thanksgiving.
+They want a turkey dinner with stuffing because it’s synonymous with Thanksgiving.

-The best part about roasting a whole turkey is stuffing it.
-Luckily turkey breasts are thick enough to stuff so you’re not missing out on that.
+Luckily bone-in turkey breasts are thick enough to stuff so you’re not missing out on that part.

-Plus by using skin-on turkey breasts, you still get to eat crispy skin (my favorite part).
+Plus by leaving the skin on, you still get to eat crispy skin (the best part)!

 Ingredients For Stuffed Turkey Breast

 To make the best stuffed turkey recipe, you’ll need the following ingredients.

 - Stuffing: I provide a link to my stuffing recipe, but you can use your favorite.